bgoonz/React-Notes/README.md

 );
 ```

-**Output: **
+**Output:**
 ![incorrect use of keys](https://media.geeksforgeeks.org/wp-content/uploads/incorrect.png)

-You can see in the above output that the list is rendered successfully but a warning is thrown to the console that the elements inside the iterator are not assigned *keys*.
+> You can see in the above output that the list is rendered successfully but a warning is thrown to the console that the elements inside the iterator are not assigned *keys*.
 This is because we had not assigned *key* to the elements we are returning to the map() iterator.

-Below example shows correct usage of keys:
+**Below example shows correct usage of keys:**

+> MenuItems.js (correct usage of keys)
 ```js
 import React from "react";
 import ReactDOM from "react-dom";